Text Size:a a a a a a

 What is a Clipper Card?

-You can use the Clipper Card on all Sonoma County Transit buses.
+You can use the Clipper Card on all Sonoma County Transit and Bay Area transit services.
+Information on the Clipper Card can be found here: https://www.clippercard.com/index.

 How Do I Learn to Use a Bus?

-For information on travel training on the various services in Sonoma County call:
+For information on learning how to ride (travel training) on the various bus services in Sonoma County call:

 How Can I Access Information on the Local Transit Systems?